kubernetes/contributor-site/content/en/blog/2024/contribute-as-sig-docs-reviewer.md

 We're seeking open source enthusiasts with:

-- Experience with Git and GitHub, comfortable with the process of reviewing pull requests and providing constructive feedback.
+- Experience of Git and GitHub, comfortable with the process of reviewing pull requests and providing constructive feedback.
 - Familiarity with Markdown and documentation frameworks (Hugo experience is a plus but not required).